Kamil Majchrzak: 2021: Masters & Olympics debut, First ATP quarterfinal

 Majchrzak started his season at the 2021 Great Ocean Road Open in Melbourne, Australia, which was organized as a lead-up tournament to the 2021 Australian Open.
 He entered under a protected ranking and in the first round defeated Laslo Đere in straight sets.

+The first five months of the year proved unsuccessful for Majchrzak, winning just three of his first ten matches across the ATP Tour and ATP Challenger Tour.
+He began to turn it around at the 2021 Italian Open where he qualified by defeating two top 100 players in Alexei Popyrin and Yoshihito Nishioka.
+He lost to Denis Shapovalov in the first round of the main draw.
+The following week he qualified at the 2021 ATP Lyon Open and won his first round match.

 He used his protected ranking as well to enter the main draw of the 2021 French Open and also reached the second round with a win over Arthur Cazaux.

+He had a successful grass court swing, reaching a semifinal and a final at back-to-back challengers in Nottingham, United Kingdom.
+However, he lost in qualifying at Wimbledon.

-Majchrzak qualified to represent Poland at the 2020 Summer Olympics where he was defeated by Miomir Kecmanovic in the first round.
+Majchrzak qualified to represent Poland at the 2020 Summer Olympics where he was defeated by Miomir Kecmanović in the first round.

+He reached his second ATP Challenger final of the year at his home tournament, the 2021 Pekao Szczecin Open where he lost to Zdeněk Kolář.

 Majchrzak qualified at the 2021 Sofia Open as a lucky loser after the withdrawal of fourth seed Alexander Bublik.
 He reached the quarterfinals of an ATP tournament for the first time in his career by defeating wildcard Dimitar Kuzmanov.